HippoCampusRobotics/fav_docs/installation/workspace_setup.rst

 .. code-block:: sh

-   echo 'source "$HOME/fav/ros2/install/local_setup.bash"' >> ~/.bashrc \
+   echo 'source "$HOME/fav/ros2/install/local_setup.zsh"' >> ~/.zshrc \
-   && . ~/.bashrc
+   && . ~/.zshrc

-Check :file:`.bashrc` file
+Check :file:`.zshrc` file
 ==========================

 .. note::

-   The mysterious :file:`.bashrc` file is used to set environment variables.
+   The mysterious :file:`.zshrc` file is used to set environment variables.
-   Everyone sometimes makes typos or errors while adding stuff to this :file:`.bashrc` file.
+   Everyone sometimes makes typos or errors while adding stuff to this :file:`.zshrc` file.
 You might open a new terminal and get an error as follows on the top:

    .. code-block:: sh